kiwiirc/kiwiirc-wiki/Configuration.md

 Loads the JSON file from `static/config.json`

-## Config options
+## Config format

-Config options are put into JSON format using a plain object.
+Config options are in JSON format using a plain object.
 Example: `{"option1": "value", "option2": true}`.

 You may either use nested JSON objects or simple dotted notation.
 These two config files are equivalent:
 ~~~json